blackccpie/GweLLM/README.md

       * Multilingual, Breton included in training corpus :+1:
       * Raw Breton performance is not good, will need fine-tuning!
 * Finding a Breton instruction dataset:
-  * Not found yet, will have to buid one myself :muscle:
+  * Not found yet, will have to build one myself :muscle:

 So this project has 3 "by-products":
 * A French -> Breton Translation Model called **Gallek** (meaning "French" in Breton)